NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 The controller can, after initialization, be set to produce logs and data files that can be further used by other applications.
 Log entries are timestamped and can keep track of when feedings are performed, when devices enable/disable, etc., while data files can be read into plotting applications or exported to a database for further processing.
 The passed file prefix is typically the subfolder that such files should reside under and is appended with the year, month, and date (in YYMMDD format).

-Note: You can also get the same logging output sent to the Serial device by defining `HYDRUINO_ENABLE_DEBUG_OUTPUT`, described above in Header Defines.
+Note: You can also get the same logging output sent to the Serial device by defining `HYDRO_ENABLE_DEBUG_OUTPUT`, described above in Header Defines.

 Note: Files on FAT32-based SD cards are limited to 8 character file/folder names and a 3 character extension.

-From Hydroponics.h, in class Hydroponics:
+From Hydruino.h, in class Hydro:
 ```Arduino
     // Enables data logging to the SD card.
 Log file names will append YYMMDD.txt to the specified prefix.
 Returns success flag.
     inline bool enableSysLoggingToSDCard(String logFilePrefix = "logs/hy");